 Every fisher we partner with has generations of experience and adheres to the highest standards of safety and sustainability.

-- Our king crab comes from the Bering Sea.
+- Our king crab comes from the Bering and Barents Seas.

-- Our salmon and halibut are always wild-caught, not farmed.
+- Our fish products are always wild-caught, not farmed.

 - All of our shrimp and prawns are either American-caught or sourced from responsible international fishers.